 (4) Where a commute schedule is established and the assumption of control and supervision of the registered manager, underground manager, quarry manager and alternate managers, as the case may require, has been notified to the district inspector as required by this Part, the assumption of control by those persons for the periods of duty provided for in the commute schedule may, instead of being notified to the district inspector, be entered in the record book in accordance with section 38A.

-[Section 40 amended by No. 68 of 2004 s.
+[Section 40 amended: No. 68 of 2004 s.
 48; No. 16 of 2008 s.
 14.]

 41. Offence to work mine without appointed managers